top of page

 Open book on table with sparkling brown background.
 Text reads: "How to Work Psalm Magic, Ariel Gatoga", creating a mystical mood.

-Remember, the Psalms aren’t tied to any particular group or religion.
-They are universal and open to everyone, regardless of faith or belief.
+The Psalms aren’t tied to any particular group or religion.
+They are universal and accessible to everyone, regardless of faith.
 Whether you’re religious, atheist, or even a Satanist, the Psalms can work for you.
-Their sole purpose is to help; they don’t ask for anything in return.
+Their purpose is to help; they don’t ask for anything in return.

-People often say, "I’d love to try this, but the Psalms feel too Christian for me."
-Let me clear up that misconception: the Psalms predate Christianity by centuries—likely older than the Bible itself.
-The Psalms transcend tradition.
-They are ancient, timeless, and accessible to all.
+People frequently say, "I'd love to try this, but the Psalms seem too Christian for me."
+Let me clarify this misconception: the Psalms predate Christianity by centuries—likely older than the Bible itself.
+The Psalms transcend tradition, standing as ancient, timeless texts accessible to all.

 If you’re intrigued by Psalm Magic but hesitant because it feels "too Christian," rest assured—it’s not.
 While Christians have embraced and used the Psalms, they didn’t create them.
-The Psalms are not inherently Christian and probably even predate Judaism.
-They represent a universal system of spiritual magic, open to anyone, regardless of belief or background, who wishes to explore their profound power.
+The Psalms aren’t inherently Christian and likely predate Judaism.
+They represent a universal system of spiritual magic available to everyone who wishes to explore their profound power.

 The Most Ancient Magical Text In Print

-The Psalms are, arguably, the most ancient magical text accessible to us today—far older than the Key of Solomon or any other grimoires or magical writings.
+The Psalms are arguably the most ancient magical text accessible today—far older than the Key of Solomon or any other grimoires.
 If you search for ancient magic, you won’t find anything more ancient in print than the Book of Psalms.
-What makes them unique is their subtlety.
+Their unique quality lies in their subtlety.
 The Psalms don’t announce themselves as a “magic book.”
-Instead, their power was hidden within a religious context—concealed in plain sight, where most wouldn’t think to look.
-Few people would consider opening a Bible to find a spell book, but there it is.
+Instead, their power is hidden within a religious context—concealed in plain sight, where few think to look.
+Most wouldn't consider opening a Bible to find a spell book, yet there it lies.

-This doesn’t mean that using the Psalms is the only way to practice magic or that other systems are less effective.
-You don’t need the Psalms to succeed in your magical practice.
-But if you feel called to work with them, know they are here for you, ready to offer their profound and timeless wisdom.
+This doesn’t imply that using the Psalms is the only path to practicing magic or that other systems are less effective.
+You don’t need the Psalms to succeed in your magical endeavors.
+But if you feel drawn to work with them, know they are here for you, ready to offer their profound and timeless wisdom.

-If you’re interested in getting started, I invite you to download my free guide, How to Work Psalm Magic, available at arielgatoga.com/psalmbook.
+If you wish to get started, I invite you to download my free guide, How to Work Psalm Magic.
 It’s my gift to you, and I hope it helps you on your journey.
-Also, please take a look at all the various Psalm Magic resources on my Website, along with thorough breakdowns of each Psalm in my Psalm Magic Videos.
+Please explore all the various Psalm Magic resources on my Website, including comprehensive breakdowns of each Psalm in my Psalm Magic Videos.

-Thank you for spending this time with me—may your path be full of insight and inspiration.
+Thank you for sharing this time with me—may your path be full of insight and inspiration.

 Tinaj